-Alaskan Commercial Fishing Couple Charged With Willful Failure to Pay over $400,000 in Income Taxes on Income Earned for 13 Years
+Alaskan Commercial Fishing Couple Charged with Willful Failure to Pay Over $400,000 in Income Taxes on Income Earned for 13 Years

-According to the Information, Archie W. Demmert III and Roseann L. Demmert, of Klawock, Alaska, earned income from commercial fishing.
+According to the Information, Archie W. Demmert III and Roseann L. Demmert earned income from commercial fishing.
 The Information alleges that Archie Demmert owned Vetta Bay LLC, which owned the Demmerts’ fishing vessel, the Emerald Beauty.
 The Information further charges that the Demmerts have a long history of not paying their taxes to the Internal Revenue Service (IRS).
 It alleges that the Demmerts did not pay their taxes for 13 separate tax years, for which they owed over $400,000, excluding penalties and interest.

-Acting U.S. Attorney Schroder recognized special agents of IRS Criminal Investigation, who conducted the investigation, and Assistant U.S. Attorney Andrea Steward and Trial Attorney Lori Hendrickson of the Tax Division, who are prosecuting this case.
+Acting Deputy Assistant Attorney General Goldberg and Acting U.S. Attorney Schroder recognized special agents of IRS Criminal Investigation, who conducted the investigation, and Assistant U.S. Attorney Andrea Steward and Trial Attorney Lori Hendrickson of the Tax Division, who are prosecuting this case.

 An Information is merely an accusation, and a defendant is presumed innocent unless proven guilty.